 Depending on how busy I am and how excited I feel about an upcoming trip, planning can start weeks in advance.
 The first step is checking the weather forecast.
 What can I expect when I visit [insert city name]?
 If I’m less than 14 days from my trip, I can check the weather network, or any weather app.
 If I’m planning way in advance, my first instinct is to look up historic averages for the city I’m visiting.

 I look at things like temperature and precipitation.
 Both of these have a direct influence on which outerwear, shoes, and cold-weather accessories I pack and even which luggage will work best.
 Suitcase preference is hotly debated and I have friends who are firmly in the duffle-bag-with-wheels camp and others who only do backpacks.
-My fashion-over-practicality still wins out on this and I love my shiny black Heys hardcase 360 spin carry-on.
+I’m a hardshell fan through and through.

 But, you have to know what a foot of snow might mean for your ground transportation.
 I’ve packed suitcases that were too heavy to carry between airport and bus/train/ferry, and I had to drag them in the snow.
 Luckily my suitcase was sturdy because a fabric one would never have survived.